-The Crisis Negotiation Unit formed in 1981 to bring about peaceful resolution to extremely volatile situations.
+The Crisis Negotiation Unit formed in 1981 with a primary goal to create a peaceful resolution to often extremely volatile situations.
+The unit's cornerstones are empathy, knowledge, and compassion.
 The team responds to many callouts throughout Washington County each year.
-Typical calls might involve a person barricaded in a building to avoid arrest, someone threatening the life of a hostage or a wide variety of other crisis events that threaten the safety of the community.
-The vast majority of incidents are resolved without further injury or violence.
+Typical calls may involve a person barricaded in a building to avoid arrest, someone threatening harm to themselves or others, hostage situations, or a wide variety of other crisis events that threaten the safety of the community.

-Crisis negotiators work to establish an ongoing dialog and rapport with the person or persons involved in the crisis.
-Team members gather information on the people involved, compile psychological profiles, interview witnesses, and analyze intelligence information.
-As you can imagine, hostage negotiators use these skills when deployed with the Tactical Negotiations Team.
-Often negotiators deploy with the Tactical Negotiations Team when high-risk search warrants are served on dangerous felons.
+Crisis negotiators work to establish an ongoing dialog and rapport with the person or persons involved in the incident.
+Team members gather information on the people involved, interview witnesses, compile psychological profiles, develop threat assessments, and analyze intelligence information.
+Negotiators often use these skills in tandem when deployed with the Tactical Negotiations Team.

-The Crisis Negotiation Unit is an interagency team comprised of members from the Sheriff's Office, FBI, and officers from the Beaverton, Hillsboro and Tigard police departments, as well as a mental health consultant who deploys with the team.
+The Crisis Negotiations Unit is an interagency team comprised of members from the Sheriff's Office, officers from the Beaverton, Hillsboro and Tigard police departments, and the Federal Bureau of Investigations (FBI).
+The team relies on mental health consultants who deploy with the team and consult with a certified Psychologist.
 All team members receive specialized training from the FBI and Western States Hostage Negotiators Association.
 They also attend monthly training events and are proficient in the best practices of their field.

 For more information about the Crisis Negotiation Unit, contact Sergeant Jeff Boivin at (503) 846-5883.